 Balloon payments offer a number of advantages, including:

-The amount of the balloon payment is generally flexible, so you can agree on the amount with the lender.
-A standard balloon payment is a few thousand dollars, but can be more or less depending on the lender.
+Flexibility of the balloon payment amount.
+The amount of the payment is generally flexible, so you can agree on the amount with the lender.
+A standard payment is a few thousand dollars, but can be more or less depending on the lender.

-Key considerations of financing options with balloon payments
+What to consider when comparing financing options with balloon payments

-- How much additional interest will you be paying?
+How much additional interest will you be paying?
 While your repayments are lower, working out how much the lowered repayments are costing you in additional interest over the loan term is an important step.
 Are the long-term costs worth the short-term savings?

-- How will you pay off the balloon payment?
+How will you pay off the balloon payment?
 Do you have a savings plan to be able to pay off your balloon payment at the end of the loan term?
-Will you be refinancing, or putting it on a credit card?
-Do you have an end-goal in mind for how you will manage the payment.
+Will you be refinancing or putting it on a credit card?
+Do you have an end-goal in mind for how you will manage the payment?

 You should consider this as a new credit product and give it the same consideration as you would give before taking on any other loan.
 Remember that you don’t need to refinance with the same lender, so you should compare your refinancing options before you apply.